 This section will attempt to record what is known of the fair including a selection of news items and historical references and things you might have seen or done at earlier Cheam Charter Fairs.

 It is a living page and it will be updated as information becomes available.

-Your input is very welcome; please contact us if you have any information or photographs.
+There are lots of gaps in our knowledge of the fair so your input is very welcome.
+Please email us at firstname.lastname@example.org if you have any information or photographs.

 The history of Cheam Charter Fair is a tricky subject.
 It is said that the fair dates back to 1259 when Henry III granted Cheam a charter making it a town but so far my research has shown that nobody can actually lay their hands on a copy of the charter, or even find references to the fair before the 19th century.
 So, did the fair start in Henry III’s time, was it a Victorian invention or does the true origin lie in a period between the two?

 Despite this lack of evidence one of the key drivers of the fair is that it must happen each May 15th.
 “If the fair does not happen on this day then the right to hold it is lost forever!
 Other than this the only way to stop it is by Act of Parliament.”